Keep the Trail Access info current...

 Goldfields & Mining

-Rocky Crossing walk is a 16km, grade 4 Return hike located in the Barrington Tops National Park, NSW.
+Rocky Crossing walk is a 16km, grade 4 return hike, located in the Barrington Tops National Park, New South Wales.
 The hike should take approximately 7hrs to complete.

 This challenging walking track offers subtropical delights as it winds through scenic Williams River valley from Williams River picnic area, with magnificent rainforest views.
 Take your time and experience a natural wonderland brimming with chances for wildlife spotting and birdwatching in the lush southern reaches of Barrington Tops National Park, near Dungog.